MedHub-umich/ChestWearable/README.md

 **TROUBLESHOOTING:**
 * If you find compile errors for "BSP"-esque things, make sure that the BSP flags are removed from ASMFLAGS and CFLAGS
+* If you are getting "invalid state", make sure that the hub the device is connected to sent a prompt to allow notification!